 Yet Francis' work pressed on.

-By 1209 he had attracted followers and founded the Fransiscan order of brothers.
-In 1221 he resigned direction of the Fransiscans, but his work and his order still continue and thrive to this day.
+By 1209 he had attracted followers and founded the Franciscan order of brothers.
+In 1221 he resigned direction of the Franciscans, but his work and his order still continue and thrive to this day.

 Towards the end of his life, Francis already a frail man, was practically blind and very ill.
 In 1224, two years before his death, he received the stigmata, the actual wounds of Christ upon his hands.
 St. Francis of Assisi died on October 4th, 1226 at the age of 44 and was Canonized (made a saint) on July 16th, 1228 by Pope Gregory IX.

 St. Francis de Assisi followed his calling gladly and without resentment.
 His Earthly sacrifices were not seen as a burden to him but as a natural path towards oneness with creation and the Creator.
 His story is perhaps most powerful in that he was a young man with every worldly thing going for him: his family was wealthy, his friends saw him as a fearless soldier, he was a natural leader, and he enjoyed the pleasures of the earth.
 Yet he sacrificed everything for his heartfelt beliefs and took it upon himself to care for all creation over his own well-being.
 By doing so, he gained much more - a profound and enchanting harmony with all creation.

 He is a heroic example of sacrifice, of selflessness, of humility, and likewise, a reminder of the attainability of achieving a harmonious state of peace and unity with all creation by simply exuding love.

 St. Francis of Assisi -- an article on his courtesy, good manners, and love, from the Catholic information network by Paul Gallico.

 Stories of St. Francis and the animals -- from American Catholic.
 Includes other links and information as well.